Mariane Osabel: 2021: The Clash

-2021–present: Post–The Clash
+2021–present: Post–The Clash and breakthrough

 After becoming the grand champion of The Clash, Osabel became a mainstay of All-Out Sundays, specifically in the segment Queendom, alongside Lani Misalucha, Julie Anne San Jose, Rita Daniela, Hannah Precillas, and her fellow The Clash graduates.

 On March 3, 2022, Osabel signed a contract with GMA Music, along with The Clash Season 4 first runner-up Vilmark Viray.

 Osabel also signed a talent contract with Sparkle, along with several other artists, during the Signed for Stardom event on May 26, 2022.

+Recording career and performances

+Her debut single as a recording artist was "Bakit Mahal Pa Rin Kita" (2022) and featured on the album, The Clash 4 Finalists Sing Originals.
+She followed this with additional releases, including the single "Pira-Piraso" (2022).

+Osabel also performs regularly on the Sunday variety show All-Out Sundays, and is part of the featured vocal group Divas of the Queendom.
+She was among the performers of GMA-7’s station ID theme "Isa Sa Puso ng Pilipino" (2024) alongside other Kapuso artists.

 Personal life

-Health

-Osabel had her tonsils removed when she was 10 years old.
+On December 8, 2025, Osabel became engaged to Patrick Santos.
+They married in a civil wedding in Calamba City, Laguna on December 17, 2025.
+On January 8, 2026, Osabel announced that she is expecting her first child.